Code-Institute-Submissions/martynabrzezanska-M.J.B-Phototgraphy/README.md

 https://css-tricks.com/snippets/css/a-guide-to-flexbox/

-# Tips and tricks
+**Tips and tricks**
-Here I will are some things I picked up after googling and reading forums
+Here are some things I picked up after googling and reading forums

 **Center an image from html through CSS:**